 - The quiet fear of "what comes next" pressing against the celebration

 The night is a celebration of everything you built.
 And it is a goodbye.
 The human heart can hold both at once.
-That is why senior night never gets old, no matter how much the world around it changes.
+That is why senior night never gets old, no matter how much the world around it changes — and why your last home game ceremony still gets you emotional.
 According to the National Federation of State High School Associations, nearly eight million students participate in high school sports each year.
 That is eight million senior nights.
 Eight million last walks.
 Eight million moments that deserve to be remembered.

 Why You Still Think About It Years Later